MicrosoftDocs/power-automate-docs/articles/advanced-automation-related-data-analytics-with-fabric.md

 :::image type="content" source="media/advanced-automation-related-data-analytics-fabric/automation-related-table-relations.png" alt-text="Screenshot of an entity relationship drawing showing automation-related table relations." lightbox="media/advanced-automation-related-data-analytics-fabric/automation-related-table-relations.png":::

 ## Creating automation-related queries

+> [!NOTE]
+>
+> **Disclaimer:** The scenarios, query examples, and data used in this tutorial are fictional, may include errors, inefficiencies and are intended solely for demonstration purposes.

 Step-by-step instructions to create a sample SQL Query on the SQL Analytical Endpoint in Fabric for the `contoso_westus_accounts_payable` Lakehouse.